-Here are some of top best HTML editors in linux which have been classified into command line interface editors and graphical user interface editors.
+Here are some of the top best HTML editors in Linux which have been classified into command line interface editors and graphical user interface editors.
 So, first we'll gonna write about some of the best GUI Modern Editors.

 GUI Based HTML Editors

 Sublime Text is a cross-platform source code editor with a Python application programming interface (API).
 It natively supports many programming languages and markup languages, and its functionality can be extended by users with the help of plugins which are community-built and maintained under free-software licenses.
 It has many awesome interface, comprehensive language support with TextMate compatible grammars, multiple selections and column editing, quick navigation to locate files and code, command palette to access all features, mini-map and code snippets, extensive customization, great themes and numerous plugins, and best of all, its super fast and stable, it can handle huge large sized files also.
 Sublime is a proprietary software.
 Sublime is non-open source software and are free to download as Evaluation trail but it has no enforced limit of time.
 Sublime costs $70 per user but there are no differences between the paid and free Sublime versions, apart from getting the “unregistered” status off and losing an occasional pop-up screen.